 There is a great deal to like about Glengoyne distillery.
 Founded in 1833 originally as Burnfoot distillery, it was later changed to Glen Guin and then eventually Glengoyne – “the valley of the wild geese”.
 Since 2003 it has been owned by Ian Macleod Distillers.
 Primarily its heritage was one of providing whisky for blenders and a significant amount of its production today, due to the legacy of old contracts, means that a good amount still goes towards blends.
 However it has since the 1990s, and especially in the hands of Ian Macleod Distillers, really pushed its profile as a single malt producer.
 And with a lot of success.
 The day I visited saw plenty of tourists making the pilgrimage to the site, many of them great fans of the distillery.
 It probably does no harm to be so close to Glasgow, either.

 It’s a fine site for a distillery.
 It gets its water from nearby sources – Loch Carron for process, Blairgar Burn for cooling.
 The latter sits alongside the distillery, making for a rather picturesque scene.
 Glengoyne make a point of showing visitors that here things are very unhurried.
 It’s part of the branding that extends further afield, but here you can see it for yourself.
 Whilst Glengoyne could increase many elements of its production to increase yield, the people here, led by primarily concerned with producing good quality whisky.
-They use Concerto barley from Simpson’s, and their fermentation time is long – up to 56 hours.
+They use Concerto barley from Simpson’s, and their fermentation time is decent – up to 56 hours.
 There are also no computers here, no convenient shortcuts, meaning the distillation process, which is the slowest in Scotland, relies upon the judgement of people.
 Glengoyne uses six Oregon pine wood washbacks and curiously three stills, not one or two pairs.
 There’s a single, larger wash still, and a couple of smaller spirit stills, all of which are the products of a rebuild in the 1960s.

 A great amount of the tour emphasis at Glengoyne is on the impact of different wood types on whisky.
 I think, for some newcomers to whisky, this subject can be a bit mind-boggling, especially heaped on top of all the other information a tour may provide.
 However, at Glengoyne they have a fantastic display tucked inside warehouse number 1.
 Bottles of whisky are displayed, year by year, for four different cask types.
 The colours indicate the influence of the different wood types as well as the impact of the angel’s share on the level of the spirit.
 It is simple, but a remarkably effective visual educational tool.
 And it’s this sentiment that’s at the heart of the Malt Master tour, too.